fuglaro/remoteVCC/README.md

 * **Network Traversal Options**:
   * **Via a Host Port**: The Host will listen for client connections on the local network on a specified port.
 This allows connectivity across a local netowrk or through port forwarding.
   * **Via a Router on the Web**: Utilises a Router service running on the internet, accessible to both the Host and Client to allow the Client to connect to the Host over the internet, even if the Host behind a typical firewall.
 This allows connectivity over the internet without port forwarding.
 This behaves similar to screen sharing on typical video conferencing solutions but with the additional features of RemoteVCC.
-The Host will make a persistent, unique and unguessable host identifier, which is registered with the Router, for clients to connect via.
+The Host will make a persistent, unique and unguessable host identifier key, which is registered with the Router, for clients to connect via.

 * **Simple Command-Line Tools**:
   * remoteVCChost: